We consider drugs and equipment for a medical emergency when we review if a practice is safe.

 The medicines and equipment should be in an accessible and central location known to everyone.

-We expect a practice to follow the national guidance issued by the Resuscitation Council.
+We expect a practice to follow the national guidance issued by Resuscitation Council UK.
 Immediate access to an automated external defibrillator (AED) in an emergency increases the chances of survival of the patient.
 Where an AED is not available, we expect to see a robust and realistic risk assessment detailing how an AED could be accessed in a timely manner.
 Emergency services may not always be able to respond in the critical first few minutes of an acute cardiac arrest.

 Professional guidelines: NICE: Prescribing in dental practice (Medical emergencies in dental practice)